Polynomial Neural Sheaf Diffusion: A Spectral Filtering Approach on Cellular Sheaves: Extensive and Additional Experiments

 \subsection{Depth Robustness and Oversmoothing}

-In this subsection, we will better investigate how PolyNSD behaves as depth increases, compared to classical GNNs and other sheaf models, providing the full numeric results of the depth sweeps.
+In this subsection, we will better investigate how PolyNSD behaves as depth increases, compared to classical GNNs and other sheaf models.
 We consider four representative datasets: \textsc{Cora}, \textsc{Citeseer} (homophilous citation graphs), and \textsc{Cornell}, \textsc{Chameleon} (heterophilous benchmarks).
-For each model we sweep the number of layers $L \in \{2,4,8,16,32\}$, keeping all other hyperparameters fixed to the default configuration used in the main experiments for that model family.
-The sheaf transports (when present), stalk dimension, and hidden width are kept constant across depths.
-We mark runs that exceed the available GPU memory as \textsc{OOM} (out of memory) and runs that diverge numerically (exploding gradients, NaNs in activations, etc.) as \textsc{INS} (numerical instability).
+For each model we sweep the number of layers $L \in \{2,4,8,16,32\}$, keeping all other hyperparameters fixed.
 For each model–depth pair, we report test accuracy mean$\pm$std over the $10$ fixed splits, and we additionally highlight, for each model, the depth at which its best test accuracy is achieved.
 The complete results are given in \autoref{tab:oversmoothing}.
-It makes explicit the qualitative patterns summarised in the main text: GCN and Geom-GCN deteriorate quickly with depth (often approaching random performance on heterophilous graphs), GAT runs into numerical instability at high depth, GCNII and SAN/ANSD provide strong deep baselines, and PolyNSD variants remain competitive and stable up to $L=32$ layers, especially on the heterophilous benchmarks.
+This makes explicit the qualitative patterns summarised in the main text: GCN and Geom-GCN deteriorate quickly with depth (often approaching random performance on heterophilous graphs), GAT runs into numerical instability at high depth, GCNII and SAN/ANSD provide strong deep baselines, and PolyNSD variants remain competitive and stable up to $L=32$ layers, especially on the heterophilous benchmarks.